Totoual/oef-sdk-python/README.md

 ## Installation
-In order to install oef_python, run:
+In order to install `oef`, run:

     python setup.py install

+## Documentation

+For the documentation we use [Sphinx](http://www.sphinx-doc.org/en/master/).

+You can build it with:

+    cd docs/
+    make html

+And then just open `index.html` in the `build/html` folder.

+## How to Contribute

+TODO

 ## Tutorial